root-project/root/roofit/doc/developers/roofit_ad.md

 };
 ```

-> Note that all RooFit classes are deriving from the RooAbsReal object, but
+\note All RooFit classes are deriving from the RooAbsReal object, but
 its details are not relevant to the current example.

 Note how the `evaluate()` function overrides the `RooAbsReal` for the RooFoo
 class.
 Similarly, the `analyticalIntegral()` function has also been overridden
  from the `RooAbsReal` class.

 The `evaluate()` function includes some bookkeeping steps (commented out in
 above example) that are not relevant to AD.
 The important part is that it
 calls a specific function (doFoo() in this example), and returns the results.

 Similarly, the `analyticalIntegral()` function calls a specific function (
 `integralFoo()` in this example), and returns the results.
 It may also include